northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design - Evan Morse.md

 # Interface with Other Subsystems

-The Accumulator has the following physical connections with other subsystems of the vehicle.
+The Accumulator will have the following connections to other subsystems in the electric vehicle.

   **High Voltage Connections**
   | Connection                                         | Connection Type | Direction |